tillsteinbach/VWsFriend/README.md

 <img src="https://raw.githubusercontent.com/tillsteinbach/VWsFriend/main/screenshots/teaser.gif" width="100%">

 ## Requirements
-* Docker 20.10.10 or later (if you are new to Docker, see [Installing Docker and Docker Compose](https://docs.docker.com/engine/install/) or for [Raspberry Pi](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl)), docker-compose needs to be at least version 1.27.0 (you can check with `docker-compose --version`)
+* Docker 20.10.10 or later (if you are new to Docker, see [Installing Docker and Docker Compose](https://docs.docker.com/engine/install/) or for [Raspberry Pi](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl)), docker-compose needs to be at least version 1.27.0 (you can check with `docker compose --version`)
 * A Machine that's always on, so VWsFriend can continually fetch data
 * External internet access, to talk to the servers